 Submissions for Commission review require a standard application form and a project report.
-The application form is provided in Appendix C and can be downloaded from NCPC's website.
+The application form can be downloaded from NCPC's website.
 The application form collects information on applicants and projects.
 Project reports are required at the various submission stages and generally include a project narrative, studies, and exhibits (e.g. maps, renderings, studies, and/or figures) to provide more specific project information.
 Examples of effective project submissions are on NCPC's website.